DavidDock/cheers-to-beers/TESTING.md

 A user can sign in

 #### Results
-A user can sign in using the form with relavent errors shown if details entered are incorrect
+A user can sign in using the form with relevant errors shown if details entered are incorrect

 Current features created for user story:
 - Sign-in page